Node.js DNS Resolution: lookup, resolve & c-ares

 console.log('lookup', addresses);

 Other DNS codes appear too.
 ESERVFAIL points at a server failure response.
-ETIMEOUT points at query timeout in the DNS-query path.
+ETIMEOUT points at a query timeout in the DNS-query path.
 ECONNREFUSED can appear when the configured DNS server rejects the query transport.
-Keep the resolver path, name, type, and server path attached to the error.
+Keep resolver path, name, type, and server path attached to the error.

-The c-ares path can be isolated with Resolver.
+The c-ares path can be isolated with Resolver -

 const r = new dns.Resolver();